dasdzy/LeekwarsMyLeeks/README.md

 # LeekwarsMyLeeks
 Repository for my leekwars scripts

-Visit my farmer on https://leekwars.com/farmer/67799
+Visit my leeks and refer to me here: https://leekwars.com/godfather/DasDZY

 Nita is a script for a leek with more mp and less strength and hitpoints.